tanvirrsajal/Simple-Python-Robot-Simulator/README.md

+Update: The hypothesis(StatisticalAnalysis.pdf) of the comparison between my colleagues code and my code was uploaded in the repo.
+The new stats.py and analysis.py files were used to find the standard deviation, mean, Testing results.

 RT1 Assignment1
 ================================
 The goal for this project was to make the robot collect all the boxes and stack them together in the center.